Toes-to-Bar Exercise: Benefits, How to Do, Muscles Worked

-As a 6’10” professional basketball player, I’ve been incorporating Toes-to-Bar into my workouts since college, and even at 33 years old, I continue to find it an invaluable part of my training.
+As a 6’10” professional basketball player, I’ve been incorporating Toes-to-Bar into my workouts since college, and even at 35 years old, I continue to find it a valuable part of my training program.

 Despite my height, which adds an extra challenge to many bodyweight exercises, Toes-to-Bar has consistently helped me maintain a strong core and has contributed significantly to my back health.